tummychow/git-absorb/README.md

 # git absorb

-This is a port of Facebook's [`hg absorb`](https://www.mercurial-scm.org/repo/hg/rev/5111d11b8719), which I first read about on [mozilla.dev.version-control](https://groups.google.com/forum/#!msg/mozilla.dev.version-control/nh4fITFlEMk/ZNXgnAzxAQAJ).
+This is a port of Facebook's [`hg absorb`](https://www.mercurial-scm.org/repo/hg/rev/5111d11b8719), which I first read about on [mozilla.dev.version-control](https://groups.google.com/forum/#!msg/mozilla.dev.version-control/nh4fITFlEMk/ZNXgnAzxAQAJ):

+> * Facebook demoed `hg absorb` which is probably the coolest workflow enhancement I've seen to version control in years.
+Essentially, when your working directory has uncommitted changes on top of draft changesets, you can run `hg absorb` and the uncommitted modifications are automagically folded ("absorbed") into the appropriate draft ancestor changesets.
+This is essentially doing `hg histedit` + "roll" actions without having to make a commit or manually make history modification rules.
+The command essentially looks at the lines that were modified, finds a changeset modifying those lines, and amends that changeset to include your uncommitted changes.
+If the changes can't be made without conflicts, they remain uncommitted.
+This workflow is insanely useful for things like applying review feedback.
+You just make file changes, run `hg absorb` and the mapping of changes to commits sorts itself out.
+It is magical.

 ## Elevator Pitch